Black History Month Activities: 6 Ways to Celebrate in Florida

 Florida’s rich black history can be explored year-round, but if Black History Month has you wanting more, here are some stellar exhibits, shows and events throughout Florida in February.

-- SARASOTA: The Westcoast Black Theatre Troupe, celebrating its 15th anniversary, is the only professional black theater company on Florida’s west coast.
+SarasotaWest Coast Black Theatre celebrates its 15th anniversary, is the only professional black theater company on Florida’s west coast.
 The award-winning troupe has a reputation for high quality, original, thought-provoking and entertaining performances.
 Through Feb.
-9 at its theater at 1646 10th Way in Sarasota, it presents “Knock Me a Kiss,” a fascinating fictional account of the 1928 marriage of W.E.B.
+9 at its theater at 1646 10th Way in Sarasota >, it presents “Knock Me a Kiss,” a fascinating fictional account of the 1928 marriage of W.E.B.
 DuBois' daughter to one of Harlem's most talented poets.
 From Feb.
 25 to April 4, catch “Jazz Hot Mamas,” the world premiere of a musical review by Nate Jacobs that celebrates great women performers of the jazz era, such as Ella Fitzgerald, Dinah Washington, Billie Holiday, Sarah Vaughan, Nancy Wilson, Etta Jones, and Peggy Lee.

-- ST. PETERSBURG: In 1900, sociologist and civil rights activist W.E.B.
+In 1900, sociologist and civil rights activist W.E.B.
 Du Bois created an exhibition of photographs entitled “The American Negro” for that year’s World’s Fair in Paris.
 He selected images that showed a refined, educated and prosperous population of African Americans, confirming and projecting to a wider world the image of African American achievement and aspiration.
-“African American Life and Family,” a photo exhibit at the Museum of Fine Arts in St. Petersburg through May 3, brings that story into our time.
+“African American Life and Family,” a photo exhibit at the in St. Petersburg through May 3, brings that story into our time.
 Dating from the 1880s to the 1960s, many of the works are portraits by noted photographers such as James Van Der Zee and Addison Scurlock.